Tips to Perfect Your Sales Handover Process

-Your sales team just closed a dream client after months of nurturing.
-Everyone’s celebrating.
+Your sales team just closed a dream account after months of nurturing.
+Everyone is celebrating.
 High-fives all around.

 What went wrong?
-Chances are, they fell through the cracks during the sales handoff – that critical moment when your new customer transitions from sales to your delivery team.
+In our conversations, we have heard this story countless times.
+Chances are they fell through the cracks during the sales handoff - that critical moment when your new account transitions from sales to your delivery team.
 It’s where over 50% of customer churn actually begins, yet most companies treat it like passing a baton in a relay race.

 Here’s the thing: customers don’t see your internal departments.
 They see one company.
 When they have to repeat themselves three times to three different people, explain their needs again, or worse - discover that what sales promised isn’t what delivery understood - trust evaporates.
 Fast.